-Students must choose 4 courses (12 credit hours), in consultation with their academic advisors, from the following prefix designations: AMST, COMM, HIST, IR, PLSC, and SBSA.
-Students may also substitute courses approved by the Program Chair from the following prefix designations: ECON, FRNC, PHIL and SPAN.
+Students must choose 4 courses (12 credit hours), in consultation with their academic advisor, from the following prefix designations: AMST, COMM, HIST, IR, PLSC, and SBSA.
+Students may also substitute courses approved by the Department Chair from the following prefix designations: ECON, FRNC, ITAL, PHIL and SPAN.

-Majors are expected to take 6 courses (18 credits hours) of their choice from among courses in Arts and Sciences.
+Majors are expected to take 5 courses (15 credits hours) of their choice from among courses in the CAS or CBE.